tytydraco/yessleep/out/Passenger_29.md

 The plane jerked wildly and I could feel the vinyl biting into my waist.
 The loose straps at the end whipped around and slapped my leg.
 I gripped the armrest with both palms as we shook uncontrollably.
 A sound of thunder echoed and then I started hearing rain pelting us from above.
 Each drop came down as marching soldiers do, wearing their tear dropped shaped helmets as they jumped from the sky and splat flatly against the roof of the plane.

-"What are you doing," I heard SUmmer scream as Chelsea unbuckled herself.
+"What are you doing," I heard Summer scream as Chelsea unbuckled herself.

 I glanced behind me and saw the two sisters start to scream as luggage fell from the overhead compartments.
 Chelsea was tugging on Summer's belt as they were being buried alive.
 There was chaos everywhere as a piece of carry on struck a guy out cold, wheels first.
 Another had wedged a woman hunched in her seat.
 I could see her gasping as she tried to breathe.
 I saw half an empty milk bottle roll across the floor as the plane banked to the left.